parikshitdeshmukh/MachineLearning-ConvolutionalNeuralNetwork/README.md

-# MachineLearning
 # Multi-class classificaion using ConvolutionalNeuralNetwork

 Library used: TensorFlow